near/docs/docs/validator/economics.md

 ### Stake your NEAR tokens

-Use [NEAR Shell](../development/near-clitool.md) to generate your staking transaction and issue your `proposal` to become validator.
+Use [NEAR Shell](../development/near-clitool.md) to issue your staking transaction and generate your `proposal` to become a validator.
 At the end of the `epoch`, if your proposal is large enough, your node will become a validator - and will begin to generate rewards after one more epoch.
-If needed, you can increase anytime your `proposal` by signing a larger staking transaction using the same *stakingKey*.
+If needed, you can increase your `proposal` anytime by signing a larger staking transaction using the same *stakingKey*.

 ### Stake third-party NEAR tokens via delegation